AlexanderAdelAU/Small-C-Plus-for-TMS9900-99000/README.md

 </div>

-The source for the BDOS, and IO libraries are included on this site and is built using the following commands:
+The source for the BDOS, and IO libraries that are required to run ED2 are included on this site and is built using the following commands:
   ```
    smallcp -C src/ED2
    R99 src/ED2 SCHCLC